Occupational pension companies Concerns about Elo, which manages earnings-related pension funds, increased: Financial Supervision Authority is considering an agent to supervise the company’s operations

 The measure is very exceptional.

 The agent is the eyes and ears of the Financial Supervisory Authority in a company whose activities are monitored by the supervisor.
-The company’s Board of Directors and executive management will continue as the company wishes, ie they will not be replaced by an agent.
+The company’s Board of Directors and executive management, such as the CEO, will continue in the company’s desired configuration.

 Elo’s board has already considered Fiva’s letter of consultation, which highlights the need for an agent.
 The supervisor will decide separately, after consultation, whether to send the supervisor within the employment pension company.